-1.6.6.6 STAFF/CLIENT HEALTH AND MENTAL HEALTH
+1.6.6.6 STAFF AND CLIENT HEALTH AND MENTAL HEALTH

 This position reports directly to the Statewide Personnel and Training Coordinator and will be responsible for evaluating the health and wellbeing status of employees involved in disaster operations.
-This position provides support statewide, which in a catastrophic disaster may require.
-This position will travel between the State Office and the affected region.
+This position provides support statewide, which a catastrophic disaster may require.
+Persons assigned to this role may travel between the State Office and the affected region.

-The Statewide Health and Mental Health Support Leads have the responsibility to report to the Statewide Personnel and Training Coordinator and the Staffing Leads any individual experiencing medical or emotional problems and, if appropriate, make a recommendation regarding the reassignment of that individual to another emergency related function or back to normal daily duties.
+The Statewide Health and Mental Health Support Leads have the responsibility to report to the Statewide Personnel and Training Coordinator and the Staffing Leads any individual experiencing medical or emotional problems and, if appropriate, make a recommendation regarding the reassignment of that individual to another emergency-related function or back to normal daily duties.